tomibudis/codelabs-next-pwa/README.md

 Additional information can be found [here](https://github.com/KWRI/engineering-resources/blob/develop/git/commit_standards.md)

 ## Generate lighthouse

 1. build application with `npm run build`
 2. run app locally `npm run start`
 3. run `npx lighthouse-badges --urls http://localhost:3000 -o lighthouse`

-### Code Reviews

-**Things to take into account when doing a Code Review**:

-- Components with more than 200 lines should be cause for "discussion" on MRs, exceptions to the rule are long but straight-forward forms
-- Each communication to the API must be connected through the resource abstraction.
-- Logic that can be re-used by other components must be located inside the provider folder
-- Components that are considerated global must be located in components(common) folder
-- Each new ts,tsx file that is considered critical should include unit testing
-- Use ES6+ features